sentioxyz/docs/quickstart.md

 hidden: false
 ---

-{% hint style="info" %}
+> ℹ️
-In this section, we will show you how to set up a simple project to monitor an ERC20 contract.&#x20;
+>
-{% endhint %}
+> In this section, we will show you how to set up a simple project to monitor an ERC20 contract.&#x20;

 ## Step 1: Create a Sentio Account